In this article

-A person with severe dementia may suffer from mood swings and a confused mental state, so they are easily agitated.
-Since they can’t make sense of things, situations can quickly escalate into violence where they might hurt themselves or others.
+A person with severe dementia may suffer from mood swings and a confused mental state.
+This can make them easily agitated.
+This may cause situations to quickly escalate into violence where they might hurt themselves or others.

-Alcoholic dementia increases the risk for falls by 2 to 8 times.11 This can be a problem for elderly individuals with degenerative bone disorders.
+Alcoholic dementia increases the risk for falls by two to eight times.11 This can be a problem for elderly people with degenerative bone disorders.
 Falls can easily cause fractures if they have osteoporosis or osteoarthritis.

 Pneumonia and urinary tract infections (UTIs) are prevalent in older adults.
-Since people with dementia tend to have poor hygiene, their chances of being infected are greater.
-Infections can also go unnoticed since they can’t express themselves.
-These infections can spread throughout the body and cause sepsis.
+Because people with dementia tend to have poor hygiene, their chances of getting infections are greater.
+Infections can also go unnoticed if they can’t express themselves.
+These infections can spread into the blood and travel throughout the body, which can cause sepsis.

 Consequently, infections such as pneumonia and sepsis can increase a person’s risk for dementia.12 So if you have alcohol-related dementia, they can potentially worsen your condition.

-Up to 55 percent of dementia patients have a history of abuse.
-They are often abused by family members who may be overwhelmed with having to care for them.
+Up to 55 percent of people with dementia have a history of abuse.
+The abuse often comes from family members who may be overwhelmed with caring for them.
 However, healthcare workers may also abuse them while they’re seeking treatment.
 13

-Wernicke's encephalopathy can progress into Korsakoff psychosis, which is both severe and untreatable.
-Patients who have this condition will develop amnesia.
-They won't be able to recall new information and memories from before its onset.
+Wernicke's encephalopathy can progress into Korsakoff psychosis, both severe and untreatable.
+People who have this condition will develop amnesia.
+They won't be able to recall new information or memories from before its onset.

-When it comes to alcohol dementia, medical professionals aim to prevent dementia symptoms from becoming worse.
+When it comes to alcohol dementia, medical professionals aim to prevent dementia symptoms from worsening.
 Patients must undergo substance use treatment so they can successfully quit alcohol.

 Patients with Wernicke’s encephalopathy and Korsakoff syndrome may be given oral thiamine in addition to receiving addiction treatment.
-Oral thiamine treats the vitamin deficiencies which resulted from alcohol misuse.
+Oral thiamine treats vitamin deficiencies that result from alcohol misuse.

 Numerous studies show that quitting drinking reverses alcohol-related dementia.
 It helps with the partial recovery of white matter and damaged brain cells, improving a person's motor skills and cognitive abilities.14

-Thiamine supplements also reduce the impact of alcohol-related brain injury in patients with Wernicke-Korsakoff Syndrome.
+Thiamine supplements also reduce the impact of alcohol-related brain injury in people with Wernicke-Korsakoff Syndrome.
 This helps improve their brain function and reverse acute symptoms.15

 Researchers agree that alcohol-related dementia isn't completely reversible.
 People who fail to get immediate treatment may eventually develop permanent brain damage.14,15

 Alcohol treatment takes several weeks to start taking effect.
-After 6 to 7 weeks, the brain starts regaining its volume, and the patient will exhibit neuropsychological improvements.16
+After 6 to 7 weeks, the brain starts regaining its volume, and the person will exhibit neuropsychological improvements.16

 However, the duration of thiamine treatment isn’t standardized.
-Some medical practitioners suggest a short-course treatment that lasts for 3 to 5 days.17 Others recommend taking thiamine supplements for an extended period, even after the patient has recovered.14
+Some medical practitioners suggest a short-course treatment lasting 3 to 5 days.17 Others recommend taking thiamine supplements for an extended period, even after the person has recovered.14

 If you have an alcohol disorder, medical professionals recommend seeking treatment as soon as possible.
-Below are six signs of alcoholism you can watch out for:
+Below are six signs of alcoholism to watch out for:

 Those with more severe alcohol use can initially opt for medication-assisted treatment (MAT).
-Medications can reduce alcohol withdrawal and prevent relapse during early recovery.
-Afterwards, they can proceed with addiction treatment.
+Medications can reduce alcohol withdrawal symptoms and help prevent relapse during early recovery.
+Afterward, they can proceed with addiction treatment.

-Recovering individuals and chronic alcoholics may also get additional support from sober living homes.
+Those recovering may also get additional support from sober living homes.
 Alternatively, you can join self-help groups such as Alcoholics Anonymous (AA).
-These peer-based systems help patients sustain long-term sobriety after receiving substance use treatment.
+These peer-based systems help those suffering sustain long-term sobriety after receiving substance use treatment.

 Alcohol-related dementia isn’t the only consequence of long-term alcohol use.
 By causing extensive damage to the brain, alcohol can either lead to mental health problems or worsen pre-existing conditions such as anxiety, depression, and bipolar disorders.

 Alcohol is a dangerous and addictive substance with long-term consequences.
-Thankfully, most of these complications can be alleviated with early diagnosis and substance use treatment.
-If you have an alcohol problem, or if you suspect misuse in a loved one, find a health professional that can provide medical advice.
+Thankfully, early diagnosis and substance use treatment can alleviate most complications.
+If you have an alcohol problem or suspect misuse in a loved one, find a health professional who can provide medical advice.